Luthy Botanical Garden

 - Floral Shows: Spring Show, Orchid Show, Chrysanthemum Show, Poinsettia Show

 - Adult Classes & Tours: We offer Garden tours and classes on a wide variety of topics ranging from gardening basics to making hypertufa troughs.

 - School Programs & Tours for Children: Introduction to Plants, Nature’s Kitchen, Rainforest Versus the Desert program, Terrarium program, Garden Scavenger Hunt, Garden/Conservatory tours

 - Horticulture Presentations: Know Plants, Will Travel: Our professional horticulturists are available to present a wide variety of plant and gardening related talks and demonstrations to your community group, garden club or special interest society.
 We would also love to provide a private tour of the Garden, so you can get to know it personally.
 Prices start as low as $40 on site.
 Call 681-3506 for details.

-Are your friends and neighbors envious of your garden — or are your “ornamentals” flowering weeds?
-The truth is everyone wants a beautiful garden, and with a little knowledge, yours can be breathtaking!
-Let the horticultural consultants at Luthy Botanical Garden visit your home or office for expert advice on problem areas.
+Everyone wants a beautiful garden, and with a little knowledge, yours can be breathtaking!
+A licensed landscape architect from Luthy Botanical Garden can visit your home/office and provide expert advice.
 You’ll gain insight into your own landscape design and learn the proper techniques for fertilizing, pruning and controlling pests.
 Call for an appointment today!
 For just $40/hour ($50/hour for non-residents), you’ll discover how beautiful your garden can be.